-Get ready to meet a dog that is a mix of two of the most easily recognizable breeds in the world: the Chihuahua and the Dachshund.
-Also known as a Chiweenie, this hybrid breed may be small, but that little body holds a brave heart.
+Get ready to meet a dog that’s a hybrid of two of the most easily recognizable breeds in the world: the Chihuahua and the Dachshund.
+Also known as a Chiweenie, this designer breed may be small, but that little body holds a brave heart.

-Due to being more affordable than some other hybrids, the Chiweenie has seen its fair share of popularity recently despite being a newer breed.
+Due to being more affordable than some other designer dogs, the Chiweenie has seen its fair share of popularity despite being a newer breed.
 This, in addition to their compact, portable size, can make them a great fit for fans of smalls dogs.

-For both potential owners of a Chiweenie and those just curious about this truly miniature breed, here you’ll find all there is to know about their temperament, appearance, health facts, and more!
+For both potential owners of a Chiweenie and those just curious about this truly miniature breed, you’ve come to the right place.
+In this article, we go over all there is to know about their temperament, looks, health facts, and more!

 Chiweenie Basic Profile